hapax/hapax.github.io/assets/minimal-networks.md

 Since the $F_s$ only count the internal faces, and each external edge will be adjacent to one internal face.
-If we plug these expressions into $3F' - E = 3$, we finally get
+If we plug these expressions into $3F' - E = 3$ and multiply
+everything by two, we finally get

 $$
 6 & = 6F' - 2E = - E_b + (6-1) \cdot F_1 + (6-2) \cdot F_2 + \cdots + (6-s)\cdot F_s + \cdots.
 $$

 ---